codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 .. important:: You cannot add a new property by setting environment variables,
     nor change a scalar value to an array.
 See :ref:`env-var-replacements-for-data`.

+.. note:: This feature is implemented in the ``CodeIgniter\Config\BaseConfig``
+    class.
+So it will not work with a few files in the **app/Config** folder that do not extends the class.

 If the prefix of a namespaced variable exactly matches the namespace of the configuration class, then the trailing part of the setting (after the dot) is treated as a configuration property.
 If it matches an existing configuration property, the environment variable's